Rated or multiple choice questions in 360s

 Clicking into the "Scale" option gives you a default Likert scale option, which you can then customize.
 Customizing the prompt and answer/rating options, reordering the answers, or even adding more could not be easier.
 Check it out, it looks like this:

 The reviewer will see the normal screen asking them to provide feedback about a person.
-But if using this beta feature, the questionnaire is enriched by the multiple choice questions now.
-Simple as that!
+Depending on your questionnaire, they may see a mix of free text and other question types.
 It can for instance look like this:

 The reviewer can decide to leave text areas empty (like before) and can also decide to leave out some of the multiple choice ratings if they don't feel they can provide any insight.